 This attribute defines the number of columns assigned to the row:

 An <ss:forms:editbox> allows the user to input one line of text, and a <ss:forms:textarea> allows the user to input multiple lines of text.

-If your form is creating a new contact record in the database, use ids on form fields that match the contact database fields. (eg. use contact_first_name, contact_e-mail).
+If your form will create a new contact record in the database, each form field should use ids that match the contact database fields. (eg. use contact_first_name, contact_e-mail).
 You can view all contact fields here via the API reference.

-The only form field types needed for the above contact form example were the editbox and the textarea, however other form field types are also available for use (check out the API).
+The only form field types needed for a basic contact form were the editbox and the textarea, however other form field types are also available for use (check out the API).